pocomane/MiSTer_Batch_Control/Readme.md

 fpga](https://github.com/MiSTer-devel)).
 It main purpose is to load ROM files since this features is not supported by the MiSTer out of the box.

-# Core supports

-Only the following systems are supported for now: ATARI2600, GAMEBOY, GBA, GENESIS, NES (cart and disk), SMS, SNES, TURBOGRAFX (and SGX).

-For other cores you can use the special system "CUSTOM" which can be configured by the following environment variables:

-- `MBC_CUSTOM_SEQUENCE` is the key sequence needed to open the menu and select the last rom; it must be specified in the same format of the `raw_seq` command. e.g. `MBC_CUSTOM_SEQUENCE=EEMODO`

-- `MBC_CUSTOM_CORE` is the fixed suffix of the path of the core file, e.g.
-  `MBC_CUSTOM_CORE=/media/fat/_Console/NES_`

-- `MBC_CUSTOM_ROM_PATH` is the path of the default rom directory, e.g. `MBC_CUSTOM_ROM_PATH=/media/fat/games/NES`

-- `MBC_CUSTOM_ROM_EXT` is the extension of the rom files, e.g.
-  `MBC_CUSTOM_ROM_EXT=nes`

-If you want that a particular core is directly supported, please open a github issue specifying the value of such variables that makes the core work.

-Please note that these informations could change from one release of the MiSTer to another, so please, make sure you are referring to the last release.
-If the utility stops to work after an update for some specific core, you can open an issue with the same information: probably I just did not update them yet.

-If you want to make the change by yourself (e.g. to support an old release of the MiSTer), a single line of code for each core must be added/changed in the definition of the `system_list` variable.
-It just contains the same informations previosly described.

 # Build

 The build should be straightforward: